-Are breast implants or augmentation surgery right for you?
+Are breast implants or breast augmentation surgery right for you?

 - The right breast implants: innovation that works for your safety & appearance

 - The safest & most reliable surgical technique (Rapid Recovery): minimise the risk of complications and infection

 - The best position: sub glandular implants reduce complications and give a great long-term look

 - State-of-the-art post-operative aftercare: for confidence and peace of mind

 The most common request from patients enquiring about breast implant surgery is to increase breast size.
 But there are many different aspects of the breast apart from size.
 These include shape, chest and breast dimensions, skin quality, nipple position, position of the breast crease or fold and the amount of breast tissues present which will cover the implant.
 Dr Konrat, who performs breast implants Brisbane wide, will review with you the various types of breast implants available and the different benefits and features of each type and style of implant.
 Every consultation is personalised to ensure the best outcome.